mendix/event-broker-tools/README.md

-# event-broker-tools
-Additional config and tools to assist modelling with Mendix Business Events
+# Mendix Business Events Module

+## Table of contents

+### local-setup

+creates a local running Docker instance of Zookeeper and Kafka in order to test local modelling capabilities